CloudburstMC/Nukkit/README.md

 Plugin API
 -------------
-Information on Nukkit's API can be found at the [wiki](https://nukkitx.com/wiki/nukkit/).
+Information on Cloudburst's API can be found at the [wiki](https://cloudburstmc.org/wiki/nukkit/).

 Docker
 -------------